siacentral/scprime-docker/README.md

 + latest - the latest stable SCPrime release
 + beta - the latest release candidate for the next version of SCPrime
 + versions - builds of exact SCPrime releases such as: `1.4.2.0` or `1.4.1.2`
-+ unstable - an unstable build of SCPrime's current master branch.
++ unstable - an unstable build of SCPrime's current Integration branch.

 **Get latest release:**
 ```